Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Sunshine has 100 active public transport stops offering a mix of train and bus services.
-These stops are served by 36 unique routes that facilitate 23,696 weekly passenger trips in total.
-Residents enjoy excellent transport accessibility, with an average distance of 131 meters to the nearest stop.
+These stops are served by 36 individual routes that collectively facilitate 23,696 weekly passenger trips.
+The accessibility of transport is rated as excellent, with residents typically located just 131 meters from the nearest stop.

-The service frequency across all routes is 3,385 trips per day, which translates to approximately 236 weekly trips per individual stop.
+On average, there are 3,385 trips per day across all routes, which translates to approximately 236 weekly trips per individual stop.

 Frequently Asked Questions - Transport